Electric-Coin-Company/tfl-book/src/terminology.md

 <span id="definition-assured-finality"></span>**Assured Finality**: A protocol property that assures that transactions cannot be reverted by that protocol.
 As with all protocol guarantees, a protocol assumes certain conditions must be met.
 A transaction may either be final or not: transactions which are not final may not become final, whereas once transactions do achieve finality they retain that property indefinitely (so long as protocol requirements are met).

 Importantly, it is not feasible for any protocol to prevent reversing final transactions "out of band" from the protocol, such as if a sufficiently large and motivated group of users forks the network to include a specific new validity rule reverting transactions.
-For this reason, we forego the term "absolute finality" sometimes used in consensus protocol technical discussions.
+For this reason, we forego the term "absolute finality" sometimes used in technical discussions about consensus protocols.

 <span id="definition-final"></span>**Final**: A protocol property of transactions.
 In this book, this always implies [assured finality](#definition-assured-finality), in contrast to concepts like "probabilistic finality" provided by [PoW](#definition-pow).